How is melanoma skin cancer diagnosed?

 MRI scans are very helpful in looking at the brain and spinal cord.

-MRI scans take longer than CT scans – often up to an hour.
+MRI scans take longer than CT scans – often up to an hour – and are a little more uncomfortable.
 You may have to lie inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
-Newer, more open MRI machines can sometimes be used instead.
-The MRI machine also makes loud buzzing noises that you may find disturbing.
-Some places provide earplugs to help block this noise out.
+Newer, more open MRI machines can sometimes be used instead, but the images might not be as sharp in some cases.
+The MRI machine also makes loud buzzing noises, so some places provide earplugs to help block this noise out.

-For a PET scan, you receive an injection of a radioactive substance (usually a type of sugar related to glucose, known as FDG).
-The amount of radioactivity used is very low.
-Because cancer cells in the body are growing quickly, they absorb large amounts of the radioactive sugar.
+For this test, you receive an injection of a radioactive substance (usually a type of sugar related to glucose, known as FDG).
+The amount of radioactivity used is very low and will pass out of the body over the next day or so.
+Because cancer cells in the body are growing quickly, they absorb more of the radioactive sugar.
 After about an hour, you are moved onto a table in the PET scanner.
 You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 The picture is not finely detailed like a CT or MRI scan, but it can provide helpful information about your whole body.

-Some newer machines are able to do both a PET and CT scan at the same time.
+Many centers have special machines that can do both a PET and CT scan at the same time (PET/CT scan).
 This lets the doctor compare areas of higher radioactivity on the PET with the more detailed appearance of that area on the CT.

-For more information on these imaging tests, see our document called Imaging (Radiology) Tests.
+For more information on these imaging tests, see our document Imaging (Radiology) Tests.